thisismiller/blog-book/simulation/src/buggify.md

 # BUGGIFY

-Simulation has built-in support for injecting low-level failures, and thus can productively discover failures of low-level components.
-As lower-level abstractions are assembled into a higher-level system, simulation will lose effectiveness in finding high-level failures by injecting low-level bugs.  `BUGGIFY` bridges the gap to allow random injection of abstract, system component failures.

-<br/> <hr /> <br />

 ### Behavior

 FoundationDB's correctness is validated with a deterministic simulation framework that productively fuzzes faults against a specification of the system's behavior.